Export and Trade Compliance

 1.1 This policy sets the rules for exporting, re-exporting, transferring, brokering, or otherwise making available GeiG products, software, technology, and related services (“Items”).

-1.2 It applies to everyone who deals with our Items: customers, resellers, distributors, logistics partners, and GeiG staff.
+1.2 It applies to everyone who deals with our Items, including customers, resellers, distributors, logistics partners, and GeiG staff.

 1.3 This policy sits alongside our Terms of Sale (Business and Consumer), Hardware Warranty Policy, Returns & Warranty Policy, Privacy Policy, Cookie Policy, Website Terms of Use, and Security & Vulnerability Disclosure Policy.